What is Capital Loss?

 Capital Loss Formula

 |Consideration from Sales/Transfer of Asset||xxx|

 |Cost of Acquisition/Index cost of Acquisition||(xxx)|

 Step 1: Finds out whether assets are capital assets; In case of capital assets, it is chargeable in income from capital gain.

-Step 7: The cost of acquisition or index cost of acquisition will be deducted from consideration, any expenses made for improvement will be deducted from consideration and any expense made for the transfer of capital gain will be deducted from capital gain.
-If consideration is more than the cost of acquisition or index cost of acquisition, cost of improvement and cost of transfer of assets than it is capital gain or if consideration is less than this, it is a capital loss.
+Step 7: The cost of acquisition or index cost of acquisition will be deducted from consideration, any expenses made for improvement will be deducted from consideration, and any expense made for the transfer of capital gain will be deducted from capital gain.
+If consideration is more than the cost of acquisition or index cost of acquisition, cost of improvement, and cost of transfer of assets, than it is capital gain, or if consideration is less than this, it is a capital loss.

 Let us understand the example in detail:

 ABC LLP has purchased land & building in 2010-11 of Rs.
-30 Cr. out of which 10Cr. for land and 20 Cr. for building.
+30 Cr. out of which 10Cr.
+For land and 20 Cr. for building.
 ABC LLP is selling this land and building in Rs.
 45 Cr. out of which 15 Cr. for land and 30 Cr. for building.
-ABC also holding following quoted equity shares-
+ABC also holding the following quoted equity shares-

 - 4000 shares of SI limited @ 700 per shares purchased as in March 2019